 Introduction: Menopausal hormone therapy (MHT) increases the risk of developing breast cancer (see Table 8) .
-For this reason, all women, including breast cancer survivors, are advised to avoid long-term use of MHT.
+For this reason, women are advised to avoid long-term use of MHT.
 MHT is also known as postmenopausal hormone therapy and hormone replacement therapy.

-Findings from large randomized controlled trials have shown that for breast cancer survivors, MHT use increases the risk of [2-3]:
+MHT is usually not given to breast cancer survivors because findings from large randomized controlled trials have shown MHT use increases the risk of [2-3]:

 Learn about the strengths and weaknesses of different types of studies.

 Table note: Relative risk above 1 indicates increased risk.
 Relative risk below 1 indicates decreased risk.